apollographql/apollo-tooling/packages/vscode-apollo/README.md

 ENGINE_API_KEY=<enter copied key here>
 ```

-After this is done, VS Code can be restarted and the editor integration will start providing autocomplete, validation, and more!
+After this is done, VS Code should automatically update and start providing autocomplete, validation, and more!

 <h3 id="local-schemas">Local schemas</h3>